Russian gas supplies through Ukraine remain at previous volume, via Nord Stream suspended

 Meanwhile, Russian gas deliveries via Nord Stream, the main route for export of Russian gas to Europe, have been fully suspended.
 Gazprom said earlier oil leakage was identified during maintenance activities at the only gas compressor unit of Nord Stream remaining in operation, due to which the holding had to completely halt pumping via the gas pipeline.

-That said, amid lower gas supplies from Russia European countries continue pumping gas into their underground gas storage facilities (UGSF), with European gas storages over 82% full now, according to Gas Infrastructure Europe (GIE).
+Amid lower gas supplies from Russia European countries continue pumping gas into their underground gas storage facilities (UGSF), with European gas storages over 83.5% full now, according to Gas Infrastructure Europe (GIE).
 Earlier, the European Commission (EC) suggested that the occupancy level be introduced for EU gas storage facilities of at least 80% for 2022-2023 winter, and of 90% for all future winter periods.

 Gazprom fully halted supplies through Nord Stream from August 31 to September 3.
 Upon completion of works and the absence of technical malfunctions of the unit, it was planned to resume gas supplies at the volume of 33 mln cubic meters per day.